Fauna of England: Insectivores and other small mammals

 There are also several species of insectivore in England and the rest of Britain.
 The hedgehog is probably the most widely known as it is a regular visitor to urban gardens.
 It is also vulnerable to road traffic, and many are killed crossing busy motorways and dual carriageways.
 The mole is also widely recognised and its subterranean lifestyle causes much damage to garden lawns and some gardeners trap or kill them (although this is illegal).

 Shrews are also fairly common, and the smallest, the pygmy shrew, is one of the smallest mammals in the world.
 There are also several species of bat found in England: the pipistrelle bat is the smallest and the most common of them all.
 Rodents are also numerous across Britain and England, particularly the brown rat which is by far the most abundant urban animal after humans.
 Some however, are becoming increasingly rare.
 Habitat destruction has led to a population decrease in the number of dormice and bank voles found in Britain.

-Grey squirrels introduced from eastern America have forced the decline of the native red squirrel due to competition.
+Gray squirrels introduced from eastern America have forced the decline of the native red squirrel due to competition.
 Red squirrels are now confined to upland and coniferous-forested areas of England, mainly in the north, south west and Isle of Wight.
-England's climate is very suitable for lagomorphs and the country has rabbits and brown hares which were introduced in Roman times.
+England's climate is very suitable for lagomorphs and the country has European rabbits and brown hares which were introduced in Roman times.
 Mountain hares which are indigenous have now been re-introduced in Derbyshire.